Likica/wyroski-portfolio/README.md

 * https://likica.github.io/wyroski-portfolio/

 ## Contribution
-Made with ❤️ by Fahrija Wyroski
+Made with ❤️ by Likica